Editorial Policies

 Aims and Scope

-The target audience of the journal is Russian and international representatives of scientific and academic organizations of biomedical and marine areas, shipbuilding and shipbuilding enterprises, health authorities in coastal regions, as well as manufacturers of medical devises and drugs.
+The intended readership of the journal comprises the Russian and international scientific and academic experts, organizations of biomedical and marine areas, shipbuilding and shipbuilding enterprises, health authorities in coastal regions, and manufacturers of medical devises and drugs.

-The aim of the publication is updating the target audience with promising scientific (organizational, clinical, physiological and hygienic, treatment and preventive, sanitary and anti-epidemic, environmental, medical and biological, medical and social, medical and psychological, pharmacological, psychophysiological, engineering and psychological and ergonomic) developments in the field of life support, efficiency, reliability, maintaining professional health and extending the professional suitability of ship specialists and other subjects of maritime activities, as well as the population of coastal regions.
+The aim of the publication is to inform the target audience about promising scientific (organizational, clinical, physiological and hygienic, treatment and preventive, sanitary and anti-epidemic, environmental, medical and biological, medical and social, medical and psychological, pharmacological, psychophysiological, engineering and psychological and ergonomic) developments in the field of life support, efficiency, reliability, maintenance of professional health and expansion of the professional aptitude of ship specialists and other subjects of maritime activities, as well as the population of coastal regions.

 The subject scope of the Journal: